The TSS Subclass 482 Visa

 A partner visa allows partners of Australian citizen’s or permanent residents to apply for their partner visa to come and remain in Australia.
 Partner visa’s ultimately give the visa applicant permanent residency in Australia and is a two part process (depending on various factors)

-Partner visa’s can be lodged either on-shore or off-shore and there are a number of key criteria that must be met before lodgement
+Partner visa’s can be lodged either on-shore or off-shore and there are a number of key criteria legislative and regulatory requirements that must be met before lodgement